phuang1024/pianoray/docs/manual/first.rst

 .. code-block:: bash

    cd ~/pianoray_tutorial
-   pianoray -s settings.json -o out.mp4 -p
+   pianoray render -s settings.json -o out.mp4 -p

 This starts rendering, using the provided settings file and saving to the output file.
 The ``-p`` flag tells PianoRay to open the output file after rendering.

 Rendering may take a few minutes.
+If the renderer crashes, run the same command again.
+If it repeatedly does not work, open an issue on GitHub.